Your support enables LAJI to combat racism, antisemitism, and inspire cultural diplomacy through dialogue to improve human relations.

 "For me, the recognition of Israel is a story of two friends—one, a small businessman, imploring the other, the most powerful leader on earth, to listen to the story of a people who wanted and deserved the safety and self-determination of a sovereign nation."

 An intercultural communication leader, Judith facilitates strategic change with universities, museums, national parks, organizations, and business leaders in the US, UK, Israel, and Japan.
-With her museum communication expertise, Judith transformed Los Alamos history exhibits to include Jewish, refugee, Japanese, Native American, and other untold stories for the first time.
+Judith's museum communication expertise transformed Los Alamos history exhibits to include Jewish, refugee, Japanese, Native American, and other previously untold stories.
+An advocate for repairing cultural conflict, Judith successfully negotiated and delivered sensitive historic proclamations from Los Alamos, the birthplace of the atomic bomb, to the cities of Hiroshima and Nagasaki, Japan.
+Judith founded LAJI with Clifton Truman Daniel to promote global intercultural dialogue and partnerships.

 LAJI NON-PROFIT FISCAL AGENT